Market Research

 - AWB Grassroots Alliance – local chambers

 Sometimes, in-person research is the best way to get useful information for your market analysis.
-Explain best practices for interviews and focus groups.
 You can practice with friends and family – who we hope given honest feedback on your questions and business ideas.
 Ultimately, its best to interview or do focus groups with your target market.

 These strategies are certainly helpful when you’re just starting.
 However, they’re also useful when you’re introducing a new product to an existing market or shifting to a new market.
 It can be helpful to come back to your original interview/focus group responses after you’ve been in business a minute and see if there’s any reflections for you to integrate into your work now that it is flowing.